markbaaijens/rpmusicserver/README.md

   * disconnect backup-disk

 ### Off-line viewing backup-data
 Backup-disk is formatted as ext4; for off-line viewing on your own PC, this format is natively supported on Linux, so it is plug-and-play.
-Windows however requires additional drivers.
-And worse, MacOS does NOT support ext4 (despite ext2 being open-source/open-standard).
+Windows however requires additional drivers for viewing ext-drives.
+And worse, MacOS does NOT support ext4 at all! (despite extX being open-source/open-standard).

 ## Disaster-recovery
 Disaster can come from anywhere: a broken Pi (very unlikely), a corrupt SD-card or a data-disk which get broken.
 In each case, the solution within RPMS is very simple